Motivation-enhancing drug: Dopamine receptor antagonists and partial agonists

 Antipsychotics, which classically act as dopamine receptor antagonists (mostly of the D_{2}-like receptors), are well-known as having robust and dose-dependent anti-motivational effects.
-In fact, these effects may play a key role in their effectiveness against the positive and psychotic symptoms of schizophrenia by blunting the emotions underlying delusions.
+In fact, these effects may play a key role in their effectiveness against the positive and psychotic symptoms of schizophrenia by blunting emotions including those underlying delusions.

-A novel class of antipsychotics, sometimes referred to as third-generation antipsychotics, act as dopamine D_{2}-like receptor partial agonists instead of as pure antagonists, and hence have mixed agonistic and antagonistic effects.
+A more recent class of antipsychotics, sometimes referred to as third-generation antipsychotics, act as dopamine D_{2}-like receptor partial agonists instead of as pure antagonists, and hence have mixed agonistic and antagonistic effects.
 These drugs include aripiprazole, brexpiprazole, and cariprazine.
-Aripiprazole has been suggested, at low doses, as a possible treatment for disorders of diminished motivation.
-However, aripiprazole and cariprazine showed anti-motivational effects in animals and failed to reverse the motivational deficits induced by the dopamine depleting agent tetrabenazine.
-Accordingly, aripiprazole reduced activation of the mesolimbic motivational pathway in humans similarly to but less robustly than haloperidol.
-On the other hand, another study found that aripiprazole reversed stress-induced motivational anhedonia in animals, an antidepressant-like effect.
-Different dopamine receptor partial agonists that are used in the treatment of schizophrenia are known to vary in their intrinsic activities at the dopamine receptors, so each drug may be expected to have a different profile of effects.
+Low doses of aripiprazole have been suggested by some authors as a possible treatment for disorders of diminished motivation.
+However, similarly to dopamine D_{2} receptor antagonists, aripiprazole and cariprazine showed anti-motivational effects in animals and failed to reverse the motivational deficits induced by the dopamine depleting agent tetrabenazine.
+In fact, aripiprazole further worsened the motivational impairments caused by tetrabenazine.
+In other animal studies, aripiprazole also showed other anti-motivational-like effects such as antagonism of amphetamine- and apomorphine-induced hyperlocomotion and stereotypy and induction of catalepsy.
+In accordance with the preceding findings, aripiprazole reduced activation of the mesolimbic motivational pathway in humans similarly to but less robustly than haloperidol.

+Different dopamine receptor partial agonists that are used in the treatment of schizophrenia are known to vary in their intrinsic activities at the dopamine receptors, so each drug of this class may be expected to have a different profile of effects.